-Rouages: "At the interface between conservation and research".
+Rouages: “At the interface between conservation and research”

 At the interface between conservation and research

-Just a few metres away is the door to theherbarium.
-One of the most important in France, " it's one of the top three in the world, after Paris and Lyon ", explains Caroline Loup.
-Built over six floors, it contains between two and three million samples arranged in over five kilometers of shelving. " I have to arrange, inventory and classify these samples to make them accessible to researchers, for whom the herbarium is a scientific tool.
-They can take samples, analyze them and compare them.
-I'm really at the interface between conservation and research.
+A few meters away is the door tothe herbarium.
+One of the largest in France, "it ranks among the top three after Paris, which is one of the world's leading herbariums, and Lyon," says Caroline Loup.
+Spread over six floors, it contains between two and three million samples classified on more than five kilometers of shelving."I have to organize, inventory, and classify these samples to make them accessible to researchers, for whom the herbarium is a scientific tool.
+They can take samples from these specimens, analyze them, and compare them.
+I really work at the intersection of conservation and research."

-[*listen to our herbarium podcast ]
+[*listen to our podcast on the herbarium]

-And indeed, before taking up this position, Caroline Loup had a background in research: " I have a doctorate in botany.
-I worked in a wood mechanics laboratory in Montpellier before coming to work at the herbarium.
-She continues to put her training to good use, taking part in symposia, contributing to publications and playing a key role in the national Recolnat network, a scientific interest group run by the French Natural History Museum. " Recolnat is national, but we work in constant contact with collections all over the world.
-Thanks to this network, we have benefited from funding between 2013 and 2019 to digitize all our samples. "
+And indeed, before taking up this position, Caroline Loup worked in research: "I have a PhD in botany.
+I worked in a wood mechanics laboratory in Montpellier before coming to work at the herbarium. " She continues to build on her training by participating in conferences, contributing to publications, and being heavily involved in the national Recolnat network, a scientific interest group run by the natural history museum.
+"Recolnat is national, but we work in constant collaboration with collections around the world.
+Thanks to this network, we received funding between 2013 and 2019 to digitize all our samples."

-Art conveyor
+Art transporter

-The work currently underway in the anatomy conservatory has kept Marie-Angeline busy for many months: " Moving the collections out of storage is a big job.
-We need to keep on hand the pieces most regularly requested by researchers or for loans ".
-To compensate for the closure of the conservatory, which will not reopen until the start of the 2022 academic year, Marie-Angeline Pinail, with the help of Caroline Loup, also mounted the exhibition " Corps à cœur "which presents an anthology of this anatomy collection.
+The work currently underway at the anatomy conservatory has kept Marie-Angeline busy for many months: "Removing the collections and putting them into storage is a huge task.
+We have to keep the items most regularly requested by researchers or for loans close at hand."
+To compensate for the closure of the conservatory, which will not reopen until the start of the 2022 academic year, Marie-Angeline Pinail, with the help of Caroline Loup, has also put together the "Corps à cœur"exhibition, which presents a selection of items from this anatomy collection.

-Learning "on the job
+Learning "on the job"

-Marie-Angeline Pinail was recruited to the UM in 2015, after a spell at the Musée de la Mode in Marseille. " I have a background in art history and heritage management and conservation, but anatomy I really didn't know anything about. " And yet, with its 13,000 natural, wax, terracotta and fluid specimens, the Montpellier Anatomy Conservatory boasts one of the largest collections in France. " I consider it a privilege to work there, not only because it's such a prestigious place, but also because it exudes an almost sacred character due to the presence of so many human and animal remains.
+Marie-Angeline Pinail was recruited by UM in 2015, after a stint at the fashion museum in Marseille.
+"I have a background in art history and heritage management and conservation, but I knew nothing about anatomy."
+And yet, with its 13,000 natural, wax, terracotta, and fluid specimens, the Montpellier Anatomy Conservatory has one of the largest collections in France.
+"I consider it a privilege to work there, because it is a prestigious place, but also because it has an almost sacred character due to the presence of these numerous human and animal remains."

 *[listen to our podcast about the conservatory]

-A feeling of privilege also felt by Caroline Loup in the shelves of her paper kingdom: " In the herbarium, I travel every day.
-I can spend the morning in North Africa and the afternoon in the islands.
-I can go for a walk in the 18thcentury and come back in 2020."
-It's a multi-faceted job that requires him to immerse himself in botany, history and geography, and to decipher scripts ranging from Chinese to Latin to Russian.
-"In the end, it requires a great deal of technical skill, which I learned on the job with curiosity and pleasure.
-It's a job in which I'm never bored.
+Caroline Loup also feels a sense of privilege among the shelves of her paper kingdom: "In the herbarium, I travel every day.
+I can spend the morning in North Africa and the afternoon on the islands.
+I can take a trip back tothe 18th century and return to 2020. " It's a multifaceted job that requires her to immerse herself in botany as well as history and geography, and to decipher writings ranging from Chinese to Latin to Russian.
+"Ultimately, it requires a high level of technical skill, which I've learned on the jobwith curiosity and pleasure.
+It's truly a job where I never get bored."

 Caroline Loup's favorite sample